 Several countries send defense personnel to Greenland

-Norway sends defense personnel and Sweden sends officers to Greenland.
-Germany and France also participate.
+Norway is sending defense personnel, and Sweden is sending officers to Greenland.
+Germany and France are also participating.

 Published

-Both Norway and Sweden sends defense personnel to Greenland.
+Both Norway and Sweden send defense personnel to Greenland.

-This was announced by Sweden's Prime Minister, Ulf Kristersson, and Norway's Defense Minister, Tore Sandvik, respectively.
+This was announced by Sweden's Prime Minister, Ulf Kristersson, and Norway's Minister of Defense, Tore Sandvik, respectively.

 The same applies to Germany and France, writes the AFP news agency.